-For the first time, researchers have identified a location for anorexia nervosa within the genome.
+For the first time, researchers have identified genetic origins of anorexia nervosa.
 The ground-breaking study was carried out by the Psychiatric Genetics Consortium Eating Disorders Working Group at UNC Chapel Hill Medical School in an effort to identify a genetic basis for this illness.
 In recent years, researchers have developed an increased understanding of the biological and brain-basis for the disease.
 By studying neural pathways within the brain of an individual with anorexia nervosa, researchers identified a link between food and panic sensations, problem-solving deficiencies and an increase in negative intrusive thoughts.
 This information helped to best inform practices in regard to communication with a loved one struggling with an eating disorder.
 Research on environmental stressors such as social media and fad diets shed light on how symptoms may be triggered in individuals with a genetic predisposition for the disease.
 Despite these advances, there had not yet been any genetic markers identified for the disease.
 No one location had been identified within the genome as a region that underpins anorexia, genetically.

 The 220-person research team was led by Cynthia Bulik, Ph.D.
 The team conducted what is called a “genome-wide association” study.
 In genetics, the word “association” references a situation in which genetic variations are found in a higher frequency among people with a certain disease.
 The study revealed that anorexia has psychiatric and, surprisingly to the research team, metabolic roots.
 This secondary finding was quite surprising—at no point in history was there a correlation between anorexia and metabolic processes.
 The genetic locus identified for Anorexia Nervosa was on chromosome 12, a region reported as a type 1 diabetes and autoimmune disorder locus.
 This finding has encouraged the group to look more deeply at how metabolic factors (body composition and insulin-glucose metabolism) may increase one’s risk for developing anorexia nervosa.